tdhopper/ultratall-ultralight/MAIN.md

 <small>I [started a thread](https://backpackinglight.com/forums/topic/current-state-of-tents-for-the-very-tall) on the topic of tents for the very tall at BPL.
 It's worth reading through.</small>

+### Clothes

+Clothes are surprisingly hard to buy.

+#### Trail Wear

+Currently have the [Columbia Silver Ridge Convertible Pant](http://www.amazon.com/Columbia-Silver-Ridge-Convertible-36x34/dp/B0058YWPEM) in a 38x34.
+Buying hiking pants in a 34" inseam is easy; 36" is much harder.
+I have REI Sahara Medium Tall shirts in [long](https://www.rei.com/product/863048/rei-sahara-long-sleeve-t-shirt-mens-tall?cm_mmc=email_tran-_-rspu-_-20150415-_-itemdesc&RMID=RSPU_Sterling&RRID=28032313&ev11=) and [short](https://www.rei.com/product/863046/rei-sahara-t-shirt-mens-tall?cm_mmc=email_tran-_-rspu-_-20150401-_-itemdesc&RMID=RSPU_Sterling&RRID=28032313&ev11=) sleeve.
+REI has tragically stopped selling these; I bought two of each last year, thankfully.
+If anyone has a good alternative, please let me know.
+I typically wear [Under Armour Men's HeatGear Sonic Compression Shorts](http://smile.amazon.com/dp/B008BIC1TQ/ref=pe_385040_30332190_TE_dp_2) in a size Large.

+#### Base Layer

+I typically sleep in large, tall [Cabela's Men's E.C.W.C.S.
+Polar Weight Hoodie with Polartec Power Dry](http://www.cabelas.com/product/Cabelas-Mens-E-C-W-C-S-Polar-Weight-Hoodie-with-Polartec-Power-Dry-Tall/1900679.uts) or a [Cabela's Men's E.C.W.C.S.
+Power Dry Silk-Weight Crew with Polartec](http://www.cabelas.com/product/Cabelas-Mens-E-C-W-C-S-Power-Dry-Silk-Weight-Crew-with-Polartec-reg-Tall/1890756.uts) top; neither is long enough.
+I have a pair of black thermal pants that I've had for 10 years that I wear on my legs.

+#### Rain Gear

+I have a large, tall [Marmot PreCip Rain Jacket](https://www.rei.com/product/863345/marmot-precip-rain-jacket-mens-tall).
+It was soak through when I hiked in it 8 hours of heavy rain a few years ago, but it's great for light rain.

+#### Other

+I carry a $20 [NWT Men's HAWKE & CO Packable Down vest](http://www.ebay.com/itm/-/221345899344?ssPageName=ADME:L:OC:US:3160) that I bought on eBay a few years ago.
+It's not long enough to be fashionable, but it's cheap, light, and warm; I highly recommend having one.

+I don't have a [wind shirt](http://sectionhiker.com/what-is-a-wind-shirt/) and haven't been able to find anything that has sufficiently long sleeves and waist; I would love to have something for windy mountain tops and running on windy mornings.
+The large Patagonia Houdini Jacket didn't fit me.
+I have considered trying a [ZPacks Ventum](http://www.zpacks.com/accessories/wind_shell.shtml).

 [^torso]: My legs aren't _that_ long given my height.
 My height comes mostly from a long torso.
 It makes finding shirts especially hard.